Skip to content

 Boredom, frustration, temptation, and withdrawal symptoms may arise as you go.

-My relative Ena said that Long-term alcohol treatment may need extra time and money, affecting one’s personal and professional duties.
 At the same time, your family or workplace may need to help you plan your break.

 The most extensive alcohol rehab program is 90 days.